Mineral industry of Panama: Production and exploration

 Production of aggregate mineral materials, cement, and other construction materials was expected to have increased in 2006 compared with that of 2005.
 This was mainly because of public approval on October 22, 2006, for expansion of the Panama Canal to start sometime during the second half of 2007.
 This construction project was expected to be large enough that mineral companies in the construction materials sector in Panama, other countries of Central America, and in nearby Colombia would be ramping up production and securing contracts with the Panama Canal Authority to supply mineral-based materials for the canal expansion.

 The very large Cerro Colorado project is owned by the government.
 Other exploration targets are Cerro Quema (gold) and Cerro Chorcha (copper).

 With Cobre Panama, Cerro Colorado and Cerro Chorcha, Panama has one of the highest concentrations of copper per unit area in the world.

+First Quantum's 2022 income from the Cobre Panama mine was 2959 million US dollars, making it the company's largest and most productive mine and accounting for almost half of its income.
+According to a non public study by Indesa, the mine paid 443 million dollars in salaries annually, and gave 200 million annually to Panama's social security program, enough for one month of its operation.
+These measurements were made before Law 406 was enacted in October 2023 which proposed a minimum $375 million dollar payment in royalties to the government annually depending on the mine's income.
+Additionally according to the Supreme court of Panama in its unconstitutionality ruling of Law 406 negotiated with First Quantum, it doesn't necessarily guarantee ample economic benefits for the panamanian state.
+The mine accounted for 2514 million dollars or 4.5% of Panama's GDP, close to the mine's income in 2022.
+The mine's top export destinations and main customers were located in China and Japan.
+The mine had no significant Panamanian or Latin American customers so almost all of the mine's production was exported.
+During visits to villages near the mine, there was an atmosphere of rejection against the mine.
+There are others who have benefited from it by establishing supply companies for the mine.

 International agreements

 Panama is part of the San José Pact, which allows the country to receive crude petroleum under preferential terms and pricing from Mexico and Venezuela.
 Venezuela also provides additional shipments of crude petroleum to Panama according to the terms of the Caracas Energy Accord.
 Panama is not part of CAFTATA-DR and was still negotiating a separate bilateral free trade agreement with the United States through the end of 2006.